laserpants/trombone/README.md

     GET photo       >>  select * from photo   # Retreive all photos.

-or span across an entire line;
+or stretch over an entire line;

     # Return a specific photo.
     GET photo/:id   ->  select * from photo where id = {{:id}}

 ##### Multi-line expressions

-SQL statements are allowed to stretch across multiple lines, as long as each subsequent, non-empty line is indented with, at least, one blank space; as in the example below.
+SQL statements are allowed to span across multiple lines, as long as each subsequent, non-empty line is indented with, at least, one blank space; as in the example below.

 ```